 - Remove this batter to the same bowl and mix both the batters using your hands adding salt to it.
 It should be similar to dosa batter consistency.
 Set aside in the refrigerator and prepare the filling.

-Preparing the filling or Poornam:
+Preparing Filling or Poornam:

 - Wash and soak Bengal gram dal (minimum ½ an hour).